nullzero-live/discord-gpt/readme.md

 # Python Discord Bot

-This bot allows you to speak to a Discord Bot and receive answers from the GPT-3 wealth of knowledge.
+This simple code allows you to speak to a Discord Bot and receive answers from the GPT-3 wealth of knowledge.

 See the Discord Developer instructions for how to configure a bot and get a token.